 These solid results reflect the significant commitment of our employees.
 My colleagues on the Board of Managing Directors and I would like to express our appreciation and thanks to them.

-The capital base of the DZ BANK Group remains extremely robust thanks to the continued diligent management of its risk assets.
-Applying the provisions of the Capital Requirements Regulation (CRR) in full, the common equity Tier 1 capital ratio of the DZ BANK Group as at June 30, 2017 was 13.0 percent (December 31, 2016: 14.5 percent).
-This decline was already known and resulted from the change in the regulatory treatment of investments in insurance companies in the calculation of capital.
+The DZ BANK Group’s capital situation remains sound thanks to consistent management of risk assets.
+Applying the provisions of the Capital Requirements Regulation (CRR) in full, the common equity Tier 1 capital ratio of the DZ BANK Group as at June 30, 2018 was 13.7 percent (December 31, 2017: 13.9 percent).

 Chief Executive Officer